Installing using Docker¶

 - REDIS_PORT¶

-The Redis server port.
+The datastore server port.
 Defaults to

 - REDIS_DB¶

-The Redis database number, defaults to
+The datastore database number, defaults to

 - REDIS_PASSWORD¶